nsrau/azure-docs.it-it/articles/cognitive-services/Speech-Service/quickstart-nodejs-get-text-to-speech-voices.md

 // Requires request and request-promise for HTTP requests
 // e.g. npm install request request-promise
 const rp = require('request-promise');
-// Requires fs to write the list of languagesto a file const fs = require('fs');
+// Requires fs to write the list of languages to a file const fs = require('fs');
 ```